denny/Stale-News-Warning-chrome/README.md

-# Stale-News-Warning-chrome
+# Stale News Warning for Chrome
 Stale News Warning is a Chrome extension which warns you when you are reading an old news article.